Man Overboard (Blink-182 song): Music video

 The music video was directed by Marcos Siega.
 The band first met Siega coming up in the punk rock scene, and their similar ethos led them to hire him in the past for the music videos for "All the Small Things" and "What's My Age Again?".
-In the "Man Overboard" clip, the trio—sleeping in a tour van speeding overnight—each have nightmares that take place in their past music videos, in which persons of small stature play their parts.
+In the "Man Overboard" clip, the trio—sleeping in a tour van speeding overnight—each have nightmares that take place in their past music videos ("What's My Age Again?" for Hoppus, "Adam's Song" for DeLonge and "All the Small Things" for Barker), in which persons of short stature play their parts.
 These shots are intercut with clips of the band performing live, filmed at the Belly-Up Tavern in Solana Beach, California.
 The band had previously utilized a cast of little people for its performance at the 2000 MTV Video Music Awards on September 7, 2000.
 The band was subsequently touring in Europe when Barker suggested they employ the same actors for their next video.
 Hoppus proposed it would be humorous if the actors replicate the band's "What's My Age Again?" music video, in which the three ran naked through the streets of Los Angeles.
 This was parlayed into a full-on parody of their past music videos, starring little people in the roles of the bandmembers, who themselves played extras in the video.
 The band phoned Siega, who liked the idea and wrote its treatment.
 They also hired an artist to re-create DeLonge and Barker's tattoos on the actors.

 Despite the song's more serious subject matter, the band hoped to provide an entertaining video, in line with their humorous personas.
 The video was shot between September 18–24, 2000 in Los Angeles and San Diego.
 Hoppus's mother makes a cameo in the concert pit at the Belly-Up.
 It was first added to MTV rotation for the week ending October 8, 2000, and to the playlist of the Box and Canadian channel MuchMusic the following weeks.
 It became MTV's most-played clip for the week ending October 22, surpassing videos by acts such as the Backstreet Boys and Christina Aguilera.
 Aiding in the clip's popularity was a half-hour special taking viewers behind the scenes of its production.
 This special, Making the Video: Man Overboard, first premiered on October 18, 2000.